rwynn/monstache-site/src/config.md

 when direct reads are performed.
 You will also notice the memory consumption of Monstache grow.
 Increasing this value can increase the throughput for reading large collections, but you need to have enough memory available to Monstache to do so.
 You can decrease this value for a memory constrained Monstache process.

+To disable collection splitting altogether, set this option to `-1`.
+In this case monstache will not try to segment the collection, but rather use a single cursor for the entire read.

 ## disable-change-events